Cheryl videography

-In 2008, Cheryl replaced Sharon Osbourne on The X Factor after Osbourne’s departure.
-In Cheryl's first year on the show, she ended up as the victorious judge when Alexandra Burke was crowned the fifth winner of The X Factor on December 13, 2008.
+In 2008, Cheryl replaced Sharon Osbourne on The X Factor following Osbourne's departure.
+In Cheryl's first year on the show, she ended up as the victorious judge when Alexandra Burke was crowned the fifth winner of The X Factor on 13 December 2008.
 Cheryl returned for the sixth series in 2009 and was given the boys category (made up of male contestants aged 16 to 25).
 Cheryl emerged as the winning judge for a second consecutive year after Joe McElderry was crowned the sixth winner of The X Factor.
 She returned for a third year in which her act came second.
 In 2011, she left the British X Factor and moved to The X Factor USA, before being replaced by Nicole Scherzinger.
 She returned to the UK X Factor as a main judge in 2014 and 2015.